hori49/nextjs-blog-platform/README.md

 ## Deploying
 This application is built with Next.js and can be deployed on platforms like Vercel.
 See Vercel's official documentation for more information on deploying Next.js apps.

+## License
+This project is released under the MIT license.
+For more details, please refer to the LICENSE file.